donaldraymond/crystallography-scripts/README.md

 Report bugs or feature request to *raymond [at] crystal.harvard.edu*

+## AutoProcess.sh

+This script will process all datasets in a designated folder using XDS or DIALS.
+It requires XIA2 and XDS or DIALS to run.
+You must pass a parent folder contains all the datasets for processing for the script to work.
+Diffraction images must be in the subfolder.

 ## PDB_data.sh

 The purpose of this script is to download atomic coordinates and reflections files from the [Protein Data Bank.](www.rcsb.org)